20 Things to Do in Raleigh's Village District Neighborhood

 Your next gift is in the bag, quite literally.
 At The Local Squirrel, goods from local and small business vendors are simply begging to be bought and gifted—think everything from lotions and jewelry to adorable home décor and candles.

-Cameron Village has something for your four-legged friends as well!
+Village District has something for your four-legged friends as well!
 At Woof Gang, spoil your pup with healthy treats, toys galore, adorable collars and leashes and even birthday party favors.
 Pamper your pet with their stellar grooming services while you shop for their next favorite toy or treat.

 Nadeau is a furniture wonderland with beautiful antique and used furniture of all kinds.
 They claim their furniture has a soul, and it shows.
 From rustic tables and antique chairs to traditional décor and modern home furnishings, Nadeau’s authentic vibe is one of charming simplicity.